 1.5.2.
-Location of the decals of the trailer
+Location on decals on the trailer

 The trailer is equipped with a range of signs relating both to safety and information.
 Check that all the signs are in the correct positions.

 Figure 16.
 Location of the decals on the trailer